Skip to Content

 • Make decisions about what actions to take (decision making).

-Some researchers also use computer models for studying human thought processes.
+Some researchers also use computer models to study human thought processes.
 This approach is called computational cognitive modeling.
 Cognitive psychologists may be involved in educational research, work with patients suffering from brain injuries or disorders like schizophrenia, or conduct basic research on topics like attention and consciousness.
-They might also be involved in applied research where they develop tests for use in schools or workplaces.
+They might also be involved in applied research, developing tests for use in schools or workplaces.

 Cognitive Psychology 101